wazcov/wazcov.github.io/_posts/2021-2-2-How-to-invest.md

 ## Is That It?
 Well that is a really simplified version of the stock market.
 There’s many more things to talk about such as Spread, Shorts, Day Trading, Tax, Share Classes, Stock Splits and loads more terminology and technical details.
 If those things interest you, let me know in the comments below and I’ll make some more in depth videos.

-But for now I hope that video helped you learn a bit about investing and how to get started .
+But for now I hope this helped you learn a bit about investing and how to get started.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/hqGt9Xtgs_0" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>